EstelleGvl/unknownhands/pages/USER_GUIDE.md

 A: Yes, in Browse mode, with no filters, click "Export CSV" to download all records of current entity type.
 Repeat for each type.

 **Q: How do I cite the Unknown Hands database?**
-A: See the "Credits" page for citation information.
+A: See the [Credits](/unknownhands/credits) page for citation information.

 **Q: Who created the data?**
 A: Project team led by Estelle Guéville.
-Data sourced from Heurist database, incorporating research from multiple scholars.
-See "Team" page.
+See [Team](/unknownhands/team) page.

 ### Data Questions

-**Q: What does "—" mean in a field?**
-A: Data not available or not applicable for that record.

 **Q: Why do some manuscripts not have images?**
 A: Not all manuscripts have been digitized.
 We link to IIIF manifests when available.
-Check "Digitization Status" field.
+Check "Digitization Status" and "IIIF status"fields.

 **Q: What is a "Production Unit"?**
-A: A Production Unit represents the context of manuscript creation: where, when, by whom, with what materials.
+A: A Production Unit represents the context of manuscript creation: where, when, how, with what materials.
 One Manuscript can have multiple Production Units if created in stages.

 **Q: What is a "Scribal Unit"?**
 A: A Scribal Unit is the work of one scribe on a specific portion of a manuscript.
 Represents the core evidence of scribal activity.